 - You may wish to consider taking notes.
 Often times a message goes by quickly.
 It’s easy to miss something since you don’t have time to check it out in the moment.
 Taking notes allows you to go back and really look into it later.

 - Identify the main focus.
 Where is it?
 Is it on God?
-Does the speaker talk about themselves or their ministry more often than God?
+Does the speaker/author talk about themselves or their ministry more often than God?
 Do they talk about you more often than God?
-Is the focus on receiving things from God as opposed to glorify him and exhortations to obey him?
+Is the focus on receiving things from God as opposed to glorifying Him and exhortations to obey Him?

 - What is used as an authority?
 Is the Bible properly esteemed or is there emphasis placed on personal experience or personal revelation?